A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 What to Expect – from a Holy Smokes Fan

-Now that you’ve read some fluff and facts, here’s the real deal and an honest review of Holy Smokes Lowcountry Barbecue Festival.
-I’ve had the pleasure of attending Holy Smokes not once but twice as a VIP guest and all I can say is, “Y’all.
+Now that you’ve read some straight facts, here’s the real deal and an honest review of Holy Smokes Lowcountry Barbecue Festival.
+I’ve had the pleasure of attending Holy Smokes several times, and all I can say is, “Y’all.
 GO.”

 A patron relaxs at an outdoor table with a cocktail and sunflowers inside the relaxing VIP tent at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana